-31) In 2006, Country X and Country Y had the same production possibilities, illustrated in the figure above.
-Country X chose to produce at point A, while country Y chose to produce at point B. In 2012, most likely, Country X will be at point such as while Country Y will be at point such as .
+31) In 2012, Country X and Country Y had the same production possibilities, illustrated in the figure above.
+Country X chose to produce at point A, while country Y chose to produce at point B. In 2018, most likely, Country X will be at point such as while Country Y will be at point such as .

-A) A; B

-B) B; A

-C) N; Q

-D) Q; N
+A) A; B B) B; A C) N; Q D) Q; N Answer: C Topic: Economic Growth Skill: Analytical AACSB: Analytical thinking

-- 32) In the above figure, in order for this country to move from production possibilities frontier PPF_1 to PPF_2 , it might - A) increase the skills and productivity of its work force. - B) put all unemployed resources to work producing desired output. - C) engage in exchange with other nations. - D) increase the average level of prices for all goods produced and consumed.
+32) In the above figure, in order for this country to move from production possibilities frontier PPF_1 to PPF_2 , it might

+A) increase the skills and productivity of its work force.

+B) put all unemployed resources to work producing desired output.

+C) engage in exchange with other nations.

+D) increase the average level of prices for all goods produced and consumed.

+Topic: Economic Growth Skill: Analytical AACSB: Analytical thinking

-- 33) In the above figure, once on PPF2, a country would grow slowest by producing at point
+33) In the above figure, once on PPF2, a country would grow slowest by producing at point

-- A) A.
+A) A.

-- B) B.
+B) B.

-- C) C.
+C) C.

-- D) D.
+D) D.

+Answer: D